williamhaw/setup-wiremock-action/README.md

 **Required** Command to run tests

+Note: Only verbose flags are currently supported.
+(Flags that start with `--`)

-Example: `'npm test -t MyApiTests'`
+Example: `'npm test --testNamePattern=MyApiTests'`

 ### `http-port`